-Many churches today hide their beliefs in an effort to attract more visitors and more members.
-They hide them on their websites as well as in their pulpits.
-Truth Baptist Church does not do this.
 Please find below a fairly extensive list of things we believe.
-If you have any questions at all about what we believe and why, even on topics not mentioned below, or perhaps you'd simply like to share your opinion on a subject, we would love to hear from you (contact us).
+If you have any questions at all about what we believe or why, or perhaps you'd like to share your opinion on a subject, we would love to hear from you (contact us).
 "Iron sharpeneth iron" - Proverbs 27:17.

 Statement of Faith